ibrahim85/Clean-Energy-Outlook/Design Considerations.md

 ## Overview

-Big picture of software goes here.
+Clean Energy Outlook is a software that reads in energy generation data from 1960 to 2014 of various states of the United States and predicts the energy outlook of each state for the next 5 years.
+Software will be useful for investors and policy makers in renewable energy.
+Investors in clean energy can use this software to identify states where clean energy has high potential.
+Policy makers can also use this software to develop clean energy policies for different states.

 ## Use Cases

 ### 1. Predict Energy Outlook for a State in the United States
 **Use Case Name:**
 Predict Energy Outlook for a State in the United States
 **Description:**